 The Accel program is for students at eligible high schools that wish to take college level coursework for credit towards both high school and college graduation requirements.
-Eligible students must meet certain criteria, explained here.
-The program is offered during the fall, winter, and spring terms of the school year.
+Eligible students must meet certain criteria, explained

 FEDERAL PELL GRANT

 The Federal Pell Grant is a need-based award determined by the information reported on the FAFSA and governed by regulations set forth by Congress through the Department of Education.
 This grant is the basis for other types of Federal aid, such as student loans and Federal work study.
 This grant is only available to undergraduate students enrolled in a degree program.